rjeannelas/Kickstart-Excel-Challenge/README.md

 Most people would use the number of campaign backers to assess the success of a crowdfunding campaign.
 Creating a summary statistics table is one of the most efficient ways that data scientists can characterize quantitative metrics, such as the number of campaign backers.

-For those of you looking for an additional challenge, evaluate the number of backers of successful and unsuccessful campaigns by creating **your own** summary statistics table.

 * Create a new worksheet in your workbook, and create one column for the number of backers of successful campaigns and one column for unsuccessful campaigns.

   ![Images/backers01.png](Images/backers01.png)